Journal Summary Subscription: Clinical Digests Delivered Weekly

 You did not become a doctor to spend your evenings reading abstracts.
 But staying current with the evidence is not optional.
 Your patients deserve decisions grounded in the latest research.
 Your appraiser expects documented CPD.
 And you need to know when a paper changes the game for your specialty.

-Monday Clinical Brief is a weekly journal summary subscription that delivers the papers that matter, summarised by clinicians, accredited for CPD, and designed to be read in 15 minutes.
+Monday Clinical Brief is a weekly journal summary subscription that delivers the papers that matter, summarised by clinicians, easy to log for CPD, and designed to be read in 15 minutes.

 Try It Free for 4 Weeks